 - Remember that AdWords is not a magical new patient generator.
 However, it IS a great lead generator.

 - If your dental practice is having a hard time converting leads to new patients pre-AdWords, just launching an AdWords campaign won’t solve that problem.

 Make sure your front office staff is trained to convert those phone calls to new patients and that your practice’s website is ready to deliver on the promises your AdWords campaign is making.

-- Google Adwords is a “Pay to Play” platform.
+- Google Ads is a "Pay to Play" platform.
 Because dental work can get expensive, AdWords ad spend is not cheap.
 Average costs per click can range anywhere between $6 to $15.

 The more saturated your market is, the more competition there is for ad space, which equates to higher costs.
 All these factors can make AdWords a very competitive advertising channel.
 However, attribution is clear, so when it works, you will know!

 - Be open to new patient promotions and other specials!
 You want to spend your AdWords budget on what has been proven to work, right?